sevvy-wevvy/Several-Bees/docs.md

 new ModButtonInfo { toolTip = "Im a very cool button, or maybe a toggle?" }
 ```

-## Extra functions
+## Extra
-Heres some functions that will help you out when creating mods.
+Heres some stuff that will help you out when creating mods.
 ```c#
 // Lets you gradient your text with a scrolling effect as seen in the title of Several Bees.
 Extra.Instance.GradientText("Awsome text", Color.white, Color.black, 0.2f);